Cycle Count and Inventory Adjustments

 Every count is saved permanently as a Stock Take, giving you a complete record of cycle count activity across your warehouse.
 You can view all takes at Operations → Cycle Count → Stock Takes.

-The grid is filterable by warehouse, location, SKU, status, counted-by user, and date range, making it straightforward to review count activity for a specific merchant, a specific location, or a specific time period.
+The grid is filterable by warehouse, location, SKU, status, Adjustment Reason, counted-by user, and date range, making it straightforward to review count activity for a specific merchant, a specific location, or a specific time period.
 Clicking a row opens the Stock Take detail page showing the full count record.

 Cycle Count Location Page